victronenergy/victron-press/README.md

 provides an API used by the frontend to read and commit documentation files.

 ### Building and running
+There are multiple ways to work with the backend part of the repository:

  - You can run `composer build` to build the frontend and copy the required backend files to `/data/dist`.
-   - You can then run `php -S localhost:80 -t data/dist backend/router.php` to start a development webserver or use your own webserver.
+   - You can then run `php -S localhost:80 -t data/dist backend/router.php` to start a development webserver.
  - You can run `composer test` to run the backend tests.
  - You can run `composer lint` to lint the PHP application.
  - You can run `composer fix` to automatically fix PHP linting issues.

+## Application structure
 ### Directory layout
  - `/backend/` contains the PHP backend application.
    - `/src/` contains the backend application.